fxamacker/cbor/README.md

 Many thanks to all the contributors on this project!

-I'm extremely grateful for people who were supportive or contributed in the very early days:
-- Stefan Tatschner, Yawning Angel, Jernej Kos, x448, ZenGround0, Jakob Borg

-I'm also grateful for Bastian Müller and Dieter Shirley suggesting and collaborating on CBOR stream mode.
+I'm especially grateful to Bastian Müller and Dieter Shirley for suggesting and collaborating on CBOR stream mode, and much more.

+I'm very grateful to Stefan Tatschner, Yawning Angel, Jernej Kos, x448, ZenGround0, and Jakob Borg for their contributions or support in the very early days.

-This library wouldn't be possible without Carsten Bormann authoring CBOR (RFC 7049 and RFC 8949).
+This library clearly wouldn't be possible without Carsten Bormann authoring CBOR RFCs.

-Special thanks to Laurence Lundblade and Jeffrey Yasskin for their help on IETF mailing list for [7049bis](https://github.com/cbor-wg/CBORbis).
+Special thanks to Laurence Lundblade and Jeffrey Yasskin for their help on IETF mailing list or at [7049bis](https://github.com/cbor-wg/CBORbis).

-This library uses `x448/float16` which used to be part of this library.
-As a standalone package, it is now used by various projects.
+This library uses `x448/float16` which used to be included.
+Now as a standalone package, `x448/float16` is useful to other projects as well.

 ## License
 Copyright © 2019-2023 [Faye Amacker](https://github.com/fxamacker).